 Journalism can be holistic!

 Changing Times puts a human face on issues that can sometimes seem too troubling to contemplate.
 It carries reports about the people engaged in the struggle to make our world a better place.
 It is these people who are driving change, and Changing Times conveys their messages, shows what motivates them, and sheds light on the reality of their daily lives.

 The nightmare experienced by Australians who have huge coal seam gas fields on their doorstep is the focus of this article, which highlights the strength and determination of people whose lives have been devastated by CSG exploitation.

 Australia is also being ravaged by the coal mining industry.
-You can read about the opposition to the planned expansion of the Wilpinjong mine in the Hunter Valley. and the devastation being caused to the area, here.
+You can read about the opposition to the planned expansion of the Wilpinjong mine in the Hunter Valley. and the devastation being caused to the area, here and here.